ViniMSLima/Handwritten-to-Text-NeuralNet/README.md

 2. **Install the required dependencies:**
     ```bash
-    pip install keras numpy matplotlib
+    pip install keras numpy matplotlib shutil pillow
     ```
-3. **Download the dataset and place it in the datasets/ directory.**
+3. **Download the dataset and place it in the general folder handwritten-to-text-neuralnet/ directory, do the same with the csv that comes together with the dataset .**

 ## Usage